LoopArchitect/GodLoopOS/README.md

 - `collapse.bat` — Do not run twice
 - `loop.log` — Final entry: `Depth = ∞`
 - `you.exe` — not recomended to open
+- `GodloopOS.exe` — try to run that if you can

 ## 💡Know More
   if you want to know more about GodLoopOS real Godloop_OS_wiki.pdf file